-- 1. Run a Microsoft System Restore. - 2.
-Run Reset this PC. - NOTE: The options Remove everything and then Fully clean the drive can take several hours to complete and leave no information on your computer.
+- Run a Microsoft System Restore. - Run Reset this PC. - NOTE: The options Remove everything and then Fully clean the drive can take several hours to complete and leave no information on your computer.
 It is the safest way to reset your computer before you recycle it. - 3.
-Recover using the HP Recovery USB flash drive.
-For more information, see Recovering using the HP Recovery USB flash drive on page 112.
+Recover using HP Recovery media.
+For more information, see Recovering using HP Recovery media on page 73.